-release of system charge and may result in personal injury and/or property damage.
-Extreme caution should be exercised when opening the Suction and Liquid Line Service Valve.
-Turn valve stem counterclockwise only until the stem contacts the rolled edge.
+Extreme caution should be exercised when opening the Liquid Line Service Valve.
+Turn counterclockwise until the valve stem just touches the rolled edge.
 No torque is required.
+Failure to follow this warning will result in abrupt release of system charge and may result in personal injury and /or property damage.